percona/pmm/source/manage/amazon-rds-add-instance.rst

    hostname, as well as to disable basic and/or enhanced metrics collection for the RDS instance to reduce costs.

-We should allow users to disable basic and/or enhanced metrics when RDS instance is added.

    Also this section contains a database-specific flag, which would allow Query Analytics for the selected remote database: